 On User Manager, the ‘AD User’ or ‘AD Group’ will identify users added from the Local Active Directory.
 Users added using the Server Agent will be ‘Proxied AD User’ and ‘Proxied Group’.

-When a Group is added, it doesn’t count in the quota of the Tenant.
+When a Group is added, it doesn’t count in the user's quota of the Tenant.
 With directly AD integration, users under the group will be allowed to login into the system from web portal directly.
 There is no need to manually migrate them to the system.

 If you are experiencing problems with Active Directory (AD) integration, refer to the Article 'How CentreStack Integrates with Active Directory', may help you to understand how AD integration was implemented in CentreStack, and may help you to diagnose AD issues.